disarm-dev/douma-app/docs/new_app.md

 1. open `config/common` file
   1. add an `app_name` entry to the `applet` property, give it a default title and icon
 1. ensure at least one user has access to the `app_name` in the auth side
-1. ensure at least one instance includes it in the `<slug>.instance.json` file